bridgesra/beyond-the-hype-paper-code/readme.md

 This is example code on fake data from our Beyond The Hype paper.
 It provides a cost-benefit analysis for reasoning about malware detectors.

-For details on the approach please see our paper, and when referencing this code please cite our paper:
+For details on the approach please see our paper, and when referencing this code please cite our paper.
+As of Oct 3, 2022, the paper is accepted to Digital Treats: Research and Practice Journal, but it has not yet appeared.
+Please use Arxiv version until the accepted paper is full published in the journal:

 Bridges, Robert A., Sean Oesch, Miki E. Verma, Michael D. Iannacone, Kelly MT Huffer, Brian Jewell, Jeff A. Nichols et al. "Beyond the Hype: A Real-World Evaluation of the Impact and Cost of Machine Learning-Based Malware Detection." arXiv preprint arXiv:2012.09214 (2022).